Qiskit/qiskit-ibm-runtime/docs/compare.rst

 themselves.
 The inclusion of sessions within Qiskit Runtime allows users to run iterative algorithm circuits back to back, or batch collections of circuits without having to re-queue each job.
-This results in more efficient quantum processor utilization of the qunatum processor, and reduces the total amount of time users spend running complex computations.
+This results in more efficient quantum processor utilization and reduces the total amount of time users spend running complex computations.